opf/openproject/docs/user-guide/time-and-costs/reporting/README.md

 ## Report unit costs

-If you just want to report on spent **unit costs**, choose the respective unit costs in the cost report under Units.
+If you just want to report on spent **unit costs**, choose the respective unit costs in the cost report under units.
 Only the logged unit costs will then be displayed in the report according to your filter and grouping criteria.

 ![Time-costs-unit-costs](Time-costs-unit-costs.png)